 - How Safe is Indonesia?
 (Our take)

-- Is it Safe to Visit Indonesia Right Now?
+- Is Indonesia Safe to Visit Right Now?

 - Is Indonesia safe to travel alone?